-The discussion so far indicates that an expansion is characterized by an increase in the operating risk of non-financial enterprises and a shift towards more speculative business loans by financial enterprises.
-From the perspective of equity investors the resulting speculative asset adjustments by non-financial and financial enterprises that created the expansion are optimal since it was a reduction in their required rate of return that triggered these investment decisions.
+The discussion so far indicates that a business cycle expansion is characterized by an increase in the operating risk of nonfinancial enterprises and a shift towards more speculative business loans by financial enterprises.
+From the perspective of equity investors the resulting speculative asset adjustments by nonfinancial and financial enterprises that created the business cycle expansion are optimal since it was a reduction in their required rate of return that triggered these investment decisions.
 But what about the debt/depositor investors?
-They surely are worse off as a result of the asset adjustment decisions of these non-financial and financial enterprises.
-All they can gain is their up-front promised payment on their debt/deposit investments in the firm if the speculative investments turn out to be successful, but potentially they could lose everything if the speculative investments turn out to be a complete failure.5 Can anything be done for debt/depositor investors that ameliorates the effect of the speculative investment decisions that cause and prolong business cycle expansions?
-It has been shown in Krainer (1985, 1992, and 2003) that if asset adjustment decisions are made to conform to the risk perceptions and/or risk aversion of equity investors in the firm, then bondholder rationality requires that the financing decisions should be made to preserve the valuation of the debt/deposit securities of the non-financial and financial enterprises.
-In other words, if managers make investment or portfolio decisions in the interest of their shareholders, then a rational debt/deposit contract (or regulation) would require managers to make financing decisions in the interest of their debt/depositor investors.
-In this way the welfare of both types of investors would be coalesced over the adjustment period, and both types of investors would be more confident in investing in the firm.
-For an expansion resulting from the implementation of speculative investment decisions, the optimal financing decision from the perspective of debt/depositor investors is to increasingly finance the asset acquisitions of the non-financial and financial enterprises with equity.
-The end result is that debt/depositor investors offset increases in the operating/portfolio risk of the enterprise with financing decisions that reduce the financial risk.
-In the case of a recession resulting from a flight to safety by both non-financial and financial enterprises, the financing constraint in the debt/deposit contract is relaxed and both types of enterprises can rely more heavily on debt and deposit finance.
+They surely are worse off as a result of the production-investment-portfolio decisions of these nonfinancial and financial enterprises.
+All they can gain is their up-front promised payment on their debt/deposit investments in the firm if the speculative investments turn out to be successful, but potentially they could lose everything if the speculative investments turn out to be a complete failure.
+Can anything be done for debt/depositor investors that ameliorates the effect of the speculative investment decisions that cause and enable business cycle expansions?
+It has been shown in Krainer (1985, 1992, 1996, 2000, and 2003) that if production-investment-portfolio decisions are made to conform to the risk aversion of equity investors in the firm, then investor rationality requires that the financing decisions should be made to preserve the valuation of the debt/deposit securities in the nonfinancial and financial enterprises.
+In other words, if managers make operating or portfolio decisions in the interest of their shareholders, then a rational debt/deposit contract (or regulation) would require managers to make financing decisions in the interest of their debt/depositor investors.
+In this way the welfare of both types of investors would be coalesced over the business cycle, and both types of investors would be more confident in investing in the firm.
+For a business cycle expansion resulting from the implementation of speculative investment decisions, the optimal financing decision from the perspective of debt/depositor investors is to increasingly finance the asset acquisitions of the nonfinancial and financial enterprises with equity.
+The end result is that debt/depositor investors offset increases in the operating risk of the enterprise with financing decisions that reduce the financial risk.
+In the case of a recession resulting from a flight to safety by both nonfinancial and financial enterprises, the financing constraint in the debt/deposit contract is relaxed and both types of enterprises can rely more heavily on debt and deposit finance.
 For banks it will be immediately recognized that this model contract between depositors and equity investors takes the form of the Basle Accord regulations on risk-based capital requirements.